 The color palette of the handcrafted brick façades vary from a deep red tone in the west façade to a warm light pink brick tone in the east façade.
 The north block is erected in orange bricks contrasting powerfully with the light cream-colored ribbed ceramic panels on the adjacent courtyard façades.
 The choice of rotated bricks adds texture to the façade and the irregular brickwork pattern creates a playfulness for the users of the building.
 The balconies and window openings appear to be casually positioned but are based on two types of modules which are alternately used and mirrored.
 The modules differ in their connection to the outside, either with a loggia or a balcony.
 The alternating balcony depths provide a playful pattern dispersed across the entire façade.

 The large opening (Paleispoort) connecting the courtyard with the south facing pond consists of a wide and easy staircase that can be used as podium stairs when events on the square are hosted, or provide extra outdoor seating space for the adjacent restaurants and cafes.
 Sitting on the stairs, visitors and passersby are treated to surprising sneak peeks into the courtyard.
 The garden consists of colorful native plants interspersed with a wide variety of significantly large trees.
 The trees act as a transparent forest and thus offer privacy and green views for the residents.
 As a result Palazzo offers both a tranquil oasis and a lively heart in the bustling Palace District.

-The properties in Palazzo that are not for rent are currently being sold and construction will start at the end of the year.
+The properties in Palazzo that are not for rent are currently being sold and construction has started.